If you are reading this then you are probably wondering about the risks of overfilling a pressure cooker.

 Pressure cookers use less water allowing vegetables to retain the crispiness, flavor and texture.
 This makes meals remarkably delicious.
 On the other hand, meats retain the desired juicy and moist quality.
 Super-heated steams tend to intensify natural flavors.
 The appliances are designed to prepare roasted beef in as little as 30 minutes and beef stew in 15 minutes.

 What’s the Maximum Capacity of a Pressure Cooker

 The appliances typically come with at least two maximum capacities, high and low.
 Use of these two setting are determined by the type of food being used.
 When cooking grains, beans and rice, the pressure cooker should be filled to half.
 All other foods can be filled up to two-thirds.
 Beans generally expand to double their original size during cooking.
-Rice and grains tend to generate a significant amount of foam and bubbles in addition to swelling.
+Rice and grains (like wheat pearls, quinoa or farro) tend to generate a significant amount of foam and bubbles in addition to swelling.
 These foods spray out of the cooker’s valves once they generate foam and bubbles.

 For this reason, manufacturer’s recommend opening the cooker using the natural release technique.
 This method is aimed at preventing the foam from spraying out.
 Foods that do not expand and create foam include soups, vegetables, meats and more.
 Mixing beans with vegetables and soup allows you to fill the appliance up to two-thirds.

 In this case, the vegetables and soup counteract the expansion and foamy characteristics of beans.
 When cooking pasta and chickpea minestrone, it is vital to avoid overfilling the cooker by going beyond half full.